Khandareshobhit/CRM-Opportunity-Performance-Dashboard/README.md

 * Military industry leads expected revenue at $47.05M.
 * Opportunity volume peaks in June with 671 opportunities.
 * Closed Lost contributes the highest revenue among opportunity stages.

+##  Suggestions
+* Focus on reducing the 57.23% loss rate and improving the 42.77% win rate.
+* Prioritize high-potential industries such as Military, which has $47.05M expected revenue.
+* Improve conversion of the 1,272 active opportunities to increase realized revenue.
+* Investigate the sharp drop in opportunities from 671 in June to 282 in July.
+* Focus on opportunities in Closed Lost stage, which represents the highest stage revenue at $638.77M.

 ## Tableau - CRM Opportunity Performance Dashboard